hilogames/HLSpriteKit/README.md

 ### HLLayoutManager

-A layout manager provides a single method (`layout`) to lay out a nodes.
+A layout manager provides a single method (`layout`) to lay out nodes.
 It can be attached to any `SKNode` using the class category `SKNode+HLLayoutManager`.

 The only layout manager currently provided in `HLSpriteKit` is `HLTableLayoutManager`, for table-like layouts, but more are planned.